 I have never personally auditioned for "SYTYCD" so I don't know how the whole thing works.
 I'm making it up based off things I've seen on TV and can research on the internet.
 I will try to stay as close as I can to the real show but, bear with me if some of the filler information is alittle off.

-This chapter was writen to "Love Lockdown" by Kanye West.
-I recomend listening to it while you read.
+This chapter was written to "Love Lockdown" by Kanye West.
+I recommend listening to it while you read.
 Every chapter will have a song to it.
 Generaly that song will be the one that Bella or Edward dances to.

 Disclaimer: I don't own Twilight or anything that has to do with "So You Think You Can Dance" if I did I wouldn't be here writing about it.
 I also dont own or know any of the choreographers or judges from the show so if they appear in this story it is without their knowledge.
 This disclaimer goes for the whole story so I'm not putting it in every chapter.